williamFalcon/SwiftArmyKnife/Bolt/BoltLibrary/String/README.md

-# JString
+# Bolt - String
-Swift string with Javascript sugar.
+What Swift string was missing.
 - In swift without relying on NSString.

-##To Use
-- Import JString.swift into your project.
-- That's it!

 ##Overview
 ###Properties